triggermesh/docs/docs/sources/salesforce.md

 Refer to [Salesforce stream API][salesforce-stream-api-docs] on how to create stream channels:

    - Change Data Capture events: `/data/ChangeEvents`
-   - PushTopics for streams based on single entity SOQL querys: `/topic/TicketsSold`
+   - PushTopics for streams based on single entity SOQL queries: `/topic/TicketsSold`
    - Standard Platform Events for Salesforce event monitoring: `/event/LoginEventStream`
-   - Custom Platform Events for your SOQL plaform events: `/event/MyCustom__e`
+   - Custom Platform Events for your SOQL platform events: `/event/MyCustom__e`

 Each Streaming event type has a distinct [set of features][salesroce-event-features]